fmadio/pcap_latency_analyzer/README.md

 # pcap_diff

-pcap_diff is a simple packet capture analysis tool used to extract time difference between the same packets in 2 different pcap files.
+pcap_diff is a simple *packet analyzer* tool used to extract time difference between the same packets in 2 different pcap files.

 An example situation is calculating the latency profile of a switch/or other network device where the same packet is recorded with a highly accurate hardware timestamped packet capture device both before the network device and after it.
 Using this script a simple text based latency statistics and histogram can be generated.